Dr. Joseph Piccirilli

 Michael grew up near Buffalo, NY and did his undergrad at Cornell University, so the winters here at UChicago don’t faze him at all.
-He joined the lab in 2018 and works on a project to adapt a strategy for rapid continuous evolution to engineer RNA-binding proteins because, although phage display did win a Nobel Prize, it can still be slow and annoying.
+He joined the lab in 2018 and works on a project to study the structural biology of HIV-1 RNAs.
 In his free time he can usually be found in the (Pokémon GO) gyms around Hyde Park, or playing some other Nintendo game.
 He also found himself anointed CFO (Chief Fun Officer) of the lab, which ostensibly gives him as much authority as Joe Piccirilli himself.

 MSc Wrocław University 2013

 In 2014, Anna started her PhD project at The Wrocław University, with the aim of studying the function of glycogenolytic enzymes in the formation of skeletal muscles.
 Currently occupying the (Fulbright) desk in the lab owned by the Polish consulate, Anna gets to sit on one of the only 16 square foot places in Illinois with a drinking age below 21 (though she is professional and doesn’t abuse that).
 Anna’s work is focused on creating Fab-RNA complexes to produce crystals, which are then shot with crazy strong lasers at Argonne national lab, which is constantly surrounded by thunderstorms and manic laughter.
 In addition, Anna has been very kind and generous by feeding the lab, though if this is some dastardly plot to give us all diabetes is yet to be revealed.

 B.E.
 Chemistry, University of Gdansk 2020